xvxx/ldpl-todo/README.md

 ## todo.txt:

-this tool stores todos in ~/.todo
+this tool stores todos in ~/.todo by default.

+to use a different todo file, set the env variable TODO:

+   env TODO=~/work/todo.txt todo -list

-it is a plain text file with one todo per line.
+in either case, the todo db is a plain text file with one todo per line.

 lines that begin with "X " (X and space) are treated as checked.